robsquires/tax-tools/README.md

 ### Parameters

-`amount: Number, excluding currency symbol`
+`amount: Number, up to 2 dp. should represent the amount in Pounds`

 ### HTTP Endpoint